 VKM estimates by vehicle type for each road link are multiplied by fuel consumption or emission factors taking into account the average speed on the road of concern.
-These calculations were performed for each major road link in the road network resulting in maps of fuel use by fuel type and emissions by pollutant.
-Each road link is then split into sections of 1km grid squares which enables the, aping of fuel consumption estimates across the UK.
+These calculations were performed for each major road link in the road network, resulting in maps of fuel use by fuel type and emissions by pollutant.
+Each road link is then split into sections of 1km grid squares which enable the mapping of emissions and energy estimates across the UK (Figure 3.6).

-A similar calculation is performed for minor roads estimates, using average speeds for different types of minor roads and applying the relevant fuel consumption factor for that road type to the VKM data modelled as described above.
+A similar calculation is performed for minor roads estimates using average speeds for different types of minor roads and applying the relevant fuel consumption factor for that road type to the VKM data modelled as described above.
 Calculations for minor roads are undertaken at a resolution of 1 km2 across the UK.